javierguzman/javierguzman/README.md

 In 2020 I moved into the web/mobile phone apps sector and made my first dive into the entrepreneur world.
 As a result of that I created Kindoi, a web app to get your travel itinerary sorted within seconds.
 A demo can be found on my personal website.

-Currently, I am looking for a job while creating more apps.
+Currently, I work for a company while creating more apps.

 🖖You can find me on🖖